LoisLab/ad_tracker/README.md

 This project uses python 3, Selenium, pytest, and pyautogui to automate the clicking of banner ads on news websites, and captures the URL that the ad click navigates to.

-The code and associated research were the result of work by a group of female high school students in southern Maine who became interested in the technologies and algorithms behind ad placement on news websites after hearing an (https://www.npr.org/2020/06/27/884213471/why-advertisers-wont-run-ads-on-black-lives-matter-content)[NPR interview on the topic].
+The code and associated research were the result of work by a group of female high school students in southern Maine who became interested in the technologies and algorithms behind ad placement on news websites after hearing an [NPR interview on the topic](https://www.npr.org/2020/06/27/884213471/why-advertisers-wont-run-ads-on-black-lives-matter-content).

 Your help with the project, either in the form of code improvements, new approaches, or data gathering, is much appreciated.
 You can contact one of the group's coaches, Jeff Gunn, at jeff@loislab.org if you have questions.